markusVJH/Speed-game/readme.md

 # Speed Game

-This is a school project, where the objective was to make a speed game.
-The player has to click highlighted circles for as long as they can, and the game gets progressively faster.
+This is a school project, where the objective was to create a speed game.
+The player has to click highlighted circles for as long as they can, as the game gets progressively faster.

 ## Technologies used